reliablyhq/documentation/docs/getting-started/org-management/index.md

 In order to work collaborately with Reliably, you can have several users contributing to and interacting with a shared organization.

-While every user has its own default organization, it is possible to create new organizations, as well as allowing and restricting the organization access to some users.
+While all users have their own default organization, it is possible to create new organizations, as well as allowing and restricting the organization access to some users.

 ## Create a new organization